 In this blog post, you’ll learn how the Proxy Protocol preserves a client’s IP address when that client’s connection passes through a proxy.
 You will also find resources for how to integrate the protocol into your own proxy or web server software.

 What is the Proxy Protocol?
 It is a network protocol for preserving a client’s IP address when the client’s TCP connection passes through a proxy.
 Without such a mechanism, proxies lose this information because they act as a surrogate for the client, relaying messages to the server but replacing the client’s IP address with their own.
 This distorts the logs of upstream servers because the logs incorrectly indicate that all traffic originated at the proxy.

-The Proxy Protocol works by adding a header that contains the client’s IP address to the beginning of a TCP connection.
+The Proxy Protocol works by adding a header that contains the client’s IP address at the beginning of a TCP connection.

 Proxy Protocol Support

 The following software, services, and devices are known to support the Proxy Protocol:

 If you’re a developer looking for information on how to implement the Proxy Protocol, check the link below: